Mary Gay Humphreys

 Mary Gay Humphreys (1843 - 1915) was an American journalist and author.
-She is best known for her writings in mulitple news outlets, and her books including one on Catherine Schuyler, a socialite in Colonial America.
+She is best known for her writings in multiple news outlets, and her books including one on Catherine Schuyler, a socialite in Colonial America.

 Life

 She was born in Ripley, Ohio in 1843 to William Smith Humphreys and Henrietta Somerville Write and died in 1915.
 She served as a nurse in the Civil War and the Philippines.

 Writings

-Humphreys was wrote in multiple periodicals including The Art Amateur, Scribner's Sons, Harper's Bazaar, Harper's Weekly, The Evening Sun, and The Chicago Inter-Ocean.In 1885, she co-authored, using the pen name Elinor Gray, a book with American Christian author, William Boardman.
+Humphreys wrote in multiple periodicals including The Art Amateur, Scribner's Sons, Harper's Bazaar, Harper's Weekly, The Evening Sun, and The Chicago Inter-Ocean.
+In 1885, she co-authored, using the pen name Elinor Gray, a book with American Christian author, William Boardman.
 The book was called Skilful Susy: A Book of Fairs and Bazars, and it reviewed ouvrages de dames, fancy work, and other craft-work required in an 18th century household.
 Her next book, Catherine Schuyler, was a biography of Catherine Van Rensselaer Schuyler who was born in colonial New York to a prominent Dutch family and provides insight into the daily toils of upper-class 18th century women.

 Humphreys then used the nom-de-plume, Henry Somerville, for her next two books.
 When Jack Racer was first published, the news described the author Henry Somerville as a native of Ohio who worked in the newspaper business and who had been encouraged by his mother to write fiction.
 Later it was revealed that Somerville was the nom-de-plume of Humphreys.
 Humphreys went on to publish a sequel, Racer of Illinois, in 1902.

 Her final book, Missionary Explorers Among the American Indians, was included as a volume in Scribner's in 1913.
 The article was devoted to the lives of six American missionaries: John Eliot, Samson Occum, David Brainerd, Marcus Whitman, Stephen Riggs and John Lewis Dyer.